If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Cold coffee isn’t just an iced version of its hot counterpart.

-Starbucks baristas use cold brewing to make cold coffee.
-The method involves mixing coarse ground coffee with cold water and steeping the mixture for 20 hours, like so:
+The method involves mixing coarse-ground coffee with cool water and steeping the mixture for about 20 hours, like so:

 Cold brew in a mason jar, ready to strain.